acgtwentyone/easy-breadcrumbs-repo/README.md

 Breadcrumbs made easy.
 Usefull for exemple, let's say we are using this library to create a breadcrumbs to navigate between folders.

-This package was built using the [React Native Module Template](https://github.com/demchenkoalex/react-native-module-template).
+This package was built using [React Native Module Template](https://github.com/demchenkoalex/react-native-module-template).

 ## Install
 Make sure you have [node](https://nodejs.org/en/) and instaled globaly.
 Open your terminal and then type the following command